Resume

 Vault and Terraform.
 Assisted in authoring major cloud

-assessments and serivce mesh architectural documents for a
+assessments and serivce mesh architectural design for a

 Fortune 50 company.
 Experienced in all phases of the sales